Thousands protest Trump as 'sister marches' begin in Australia and New Zealand

 - Posted 21 Jan 2017 11:30

-In Sydney, Australia's biggest city, about 3,000 people - men and women gathered for a rally in Hyde Park before marching on the U.S. consulate downtown.
+In Sydney, Australia's biggest city, about 3,000 people - men and women gathered for a rally in Hyde Park before marching on the US consulate downtown, while organisers said 5,000 people rallied in Melbourne.

-"Feminism is my Trump card" and "Fight like a girl," were among the placards held aloft by the protesters.
+"Feminism is my Trump card" and "Fight like a girl," were among the placards held aloft by the protesters in Sydney.

 "We’re not marching as an anti-Trump movement per se, we’re marching to protest the hate speech, the hateful rhetoric, the misogyny, the bigotry, the xenophobia and we want to present a united voice with women around the globe," organiser Mindy Freiband told Reuters.

+Many of the protesters in Sydney and Melbourne wore pink hats, that activists referred to as their "pussyhats".

+The emergence of a 2005 tape in which Trump spoke of women in a demeaning way sparked widespread outrage and was one of the low points of his election campaign.
+In the tape he was heard saying: "Grab them by the pussy.
+You can do anything."

-Earlier about 2,000 people marched peacefully in four cities in New Zealand, Wellington's march organiser Bette Flagler told Reuters by phone.
+In New Zealand, there were marches in four cities, involving around 2,000 people, Wellington's march organiser Bette Flagler told Reuters by phone.

+Elsewhere in Asia, hundreds of people joined protests in Tokyo, including many American expatriates.

+"Trump presidency gets my blood boiling ...
+Everything we value could be gone.
+It's time to speak your mind and concerns and to do our best to salvage the values we cherish in America," said Bill Scholer, an art teacher.

+And in Manila on Friday about 200 demonstrators from a Philippine nationalist group rallied for about an hour against Trump outside the US embassy in Manila.

+Some held up signs demanding US troops leave the Philippines while others set fire to a paper US flag bearing a picture of Trump's face..

-Some 673 "sister marches" are planned worldwide for Saturday, in addition to a protest in Washington D.C., according to the organisers' website which says more than two million marchers are expected.
+Worldwide some 673 "sister marches" are planned for Saturday, in addition to a protest in Washington DC, according to the organisers' website which says more than two million marchers are expected.

+In Washington DC, at Trump's inauguration back-clad activists, who were not related to the womens’ marches, threw rocks and bottles at police in Washington as Trump was sworn in as President.

+Although protests in the United States are common at inaugurations, in living memory only the inauguration of Richard Nixon in 1968 - as the United States fought an unpopular war in Vietnam - has drawn such a strong reaction worldwide.

 (Additional reporting by Tom Westbrook; Writing by Tom Westbrook; Editing by Simon Cameron-Moore)